pgaulon/bro-cip-enip/README.md

     * Detach the CIP payload from the ENIP analyzer
     * Continue to write the cip-protocol, cip-analyser and events.bif in order to analyse all the CIP packets according to CIP Volume I
-    * [Optional] Change main.bro in order to log different information
+    * [Optional] Change main.zeek in order to log different information
     * [Optional] Add some policy script in order to detect some CIP attacks

 ## Detecting attacks ##